ZoomV: Temporal Zoom-in for Efficient Long Video Understanding: Experiments

-\textbf{Models.} We apply our ZoomV to the LLaVA-Video~\citep{zhang2024llavaVideo}, InternVL2.5~\citep{chen2024internvl}, and advanced Qwen2.5-VL~\citep{qwen2.5-VL}, three different video model architectures for generality.
+\paragraph{(2) Models.} We apply our ZoomV to the LLaVA-Video~\cite{zhang2024llavaVideo}, InternVL2.5~\cite{chen2024internvl}, and Qwen2.5-VL~\cite{qwen2.5-VL}, three different model architectures for generality.
 The training of TemporaLink is both completed within eight hours using $128$ A$100$ GPUs.
-To enhance TemporaLight capabilities without sacrificing general performance, we apply LoRA~\citep{lora} with a rank of $32$ to the LLM, and freeze other parameters.
+To enhance TemporaLight capabilities without sacrificing general performance, we apply LoRA~\cite{lora} with a rank of $32$ to the LLM for fine-tuning.

-\textbf{Video Input Format.} Within the identified time window \( W \), interest frames are densely sampled from the spotlighted segments for video understanding.
+\paragraph{(3) Video Input Format.} Within the identified time window \( W \), interest frames are densely sampled from the spotlighted segments for video understanding.
 These dense frames are \textbf{appended} after the globally sparsely sampled frames, thereby retaining the ability to answer questions about the global video context.
 In our experiments, the number of global frames is set to $64$, while the maximum number of spotlight frames provided by ZoomV is $16$.